-Argentina is currently one of the first world-ranking non-conventional (shale) resource countries (second in shale gas, fourth in shale oil) and one of the first countries to explore and develop these resources apart from the United States.
+Argentina is currently one of the first world-ranking nonconventional (shale) resource countries (second in shale gas, fourth in shale oil) and one of the first countries to explore and develop these resources apart from the United States.

-Prospects of further development can be expected despite the current low international energy prices as a result of the following:
+The prospect of further development can be expected despite the current low international energy prices as a result of the following:

-- recent law reforms (in 2014) extending current exploitation concessions mainly to the benefit of the state-controlled YPF and further renewals; - the apparent continuity of the domestic price agreement of the oil industry for crude oil referred to above; and - the need to reduce the governmental budget deficit (also requiring a significant reduction to power and natural gas consumption subsidies) and the aggregate trade deficit caused by significant energy imports, which will lead to higher overall price increases for gas and power as well, while narrowing gas and power consumption subsidies to wellfocused social tariffs for the disadvantaged.
+- the law reforms (in 2014) extending current exploitation concessions - mainly to the benefit of the state-controlled YPF (the most significant oil and gas upstream and midstream player in Argentina) - and further renewals; - the soft landing of the end (for the time being, depending on the satisfactory evolution of international crude oil prices) of the domestic price agreement of the oil industry for crude oil referred to above; and - the need to reduce the governmental budget deficit (also requiring a significant reduction to power and natural gas consumption subsidies) and the aggregate trade deficit caused by significant energy imports, which will lead to higher overall price increases for gas and power as well, while narrowing gas and power consumption subsidies to well-focused social tariffs for the disadvantaged.